Howiee-Lee/MarineSensing/README.md

 As shown in the following figure for a certain sensing ship, the system calculates the systematic errors of this sensing ship.
 The first item is the radial error, the second item is the azimuth error, and the third item is the effective detection range. <br>
 ![SendShipNO-0-ISDBT_visualization](https://github.com/user-attachments/assets/27d8f57b-cfdd-46d3-a0bd-c743b2f73187)
 # Using
+Enter the "build" folder and directly execute "main.exe".